Table of Contents

-Specifically speaking, Russian tortoises should have a basking temperature around 95°F. Ambient temperatures should be between 70-80°F. These temperatures should be measured with a digital probe thermometer.
+Specifically speaking, Russian tortoises should have a basking temperature around 95°F. Ambient temperatures should be between 70-80°F. Nighttime temperatures should be maintained between 70-75°F.

 Best humidity levels for Russian tortoises

 Russian tortoises need a humidity gradient from 40-75%.
-This can be accomplished by providing a humid hide on the cool side, lined with moistened sphagnum moss.
+Humidity will be lower in the basking area and higher in the shaded/cool area.
+It will also be lower during the day than at night.
+This can be accomplished by providing a humid hide on the cool side.
 Humidity should be monitored via digital probe hygrometer, with the probe placed in the middle of the enclosure.

 Best substrate for Russian tortoises